tulleuchen/jirastopwatch/README.md

 * Posting spent time into Jira as a worklog with comment (using Jira REST API)
 * Save time-tracking state, so your stopwatch continue to "run" even if you need to quit the program (e.g. you need to reboot, but still want to keep on recording time)
 * Automatic re-login, if Jira session has expired
+* Select issue keys from list of available issues - this list is controlled by choosing a JQL filter

 ## Planned features

-* Adding issue keys with auto-complete/selecting from list - list provided by current JQL filter

 * Better visual feedback when posting worklog to Jira (to indicate success)